emeinhardt/prague/README.md

 2. Navigate to `prague` (`cd prague` on *nix-like OSs).
 3. Create a `conda` environment with the relevant dependencies via `conda env create -f prague_env.yml` (follow prompts), and then `conda activate prague`.
 4. As long as the repository root directory is on the path/current directory, you should be able to `import prague` as a Python module --- see e.g. the demo notebooks in `prague/demo/`.
+5. If you navigate to the repository root directory (`.../prague/`) and (after setting up an appropriate environment) run `pytest`, you will know if everything has been setup correctly.

 ## Why `prague`?